angular/protractor/docs/debugging.md

 This uses the [node debugger](http://nodejs.org/api/debugger.html).
 Enter `c` to start execution and continue after the breakpoint.

-We use `browser.debugger();` instead of node's `debugger;` statement so that the test pauses after the get command has been executed.
-Using `debugger;` pauses the test after the get command is scheduled but has not yet been sent to the browser.
+`browser.debugger();` is different from from node's `debugger;` statement because it adds a breakpoint task asynchronous queue.
+This means the example above will pause after the `get` statement has been executing.
+Using `debugger;` pauses the test after the get command is scheduled but has not yet been executed.

-Protractor's `debugger` method works by scheduling a node debug breakpoint on the control flow.
+Protractor's `debugger()` method works by scheduling a node debug breakpoint on the control flow.

 When `debugger()` is called, it also inserts all the client side scripts